 Elevated levels may sometimes be seen with other cancers such as stomach, colon, lung, breast, and lymphoma, although it is rarely ordered to evaluate these conditions.
 Other diseases such as cirrhosis and hepatitis can also cause increased levels.

 When AFP is used as a monitoring tool, decreasing levels indicate a response to treatment.
-If concentrations after cancer treatment do not significantly decrease, usually to normal or near normal levels, then some of the tumor tissue may still be present.
+If AFP levels after cancer treatment do not significantly decrease, usually to normal or near normal levels, then some of the tumor tissue may still be present.

-If AFP concentrations begin to increase, then it is likely that the cancer is recurring.
+If your AFP levels begin to increase, then it is likely that the cancer is recurring.
 However, since AFP can be increased in hepatitis or cirrhosis, AFP levels can sometimes be misleading.
-If AFP levels are not elevated prior to treatment, then the test will not generally be useful to monitor the effectiveness of treatment or to monitor for recurrence.
+If your AFP levels are not elevated prior to treatment, then the test will not generally be useful to monitor the effectiveness of your treatment or to monitor for recurrence.

-When the AFP concentrations of people with chronic liver disease go from normal or moderately elevated to greatly elevated, their risk of developing liver cancer increases.
-When total AFP and AFP-L3% are significantly elevated, then the affected person has an increased risk of having or developing hepatocellular carcinoma in the next year or two.
-However, both AFP and AFP-L3% concentrations can be elevated, and fluctuate, in people with chronic hepatitis and cirrhosis.
+When you have chronic liver disease and your AFP levels go from normal or moderately elevated to greatly elevated, your risk of developing liver cancer increases.
+When total AFP and AFP-L3% are significantly elevated, then you have an increased risk of having or developing hepatocellular carcinoma in the next year or two.
+However, both AFP and AFP-L3% concentrations can be elevated, and fluctuate, when you have chronic hepatitis and cirrhosis.
 In these cases, a sharp increase in AFP is more important than the actual numerical value of the test result.

 Although these tests can provide useful information, they are not as specific or sensitive as healthcare practitioners would wish.
 AFP can temporarily increase whenever the liver is injured and regenerating, and moderate elevations can be seen with a variety of conditions.
 Because of this, AFP testing cannot be used solely to diagnose cancer.
-In addition, not every cancer will produce AFP, so a person could still have cancer even when the AFP is normal.
-For these reasons, the AFP test should not be used to screen the general population for cancer.
+In addition, not every cancer will produce AFP, so you could still have cancer even when the AFP is normal.
+For these reasons, the AFP test is not used to screen the general population for cancer.

 AFP is not only a tumor marker.
 Because AFP is produced by the fetus, levels are normally higher in pregnant women and in their newborns.
 For more information on AFP testing during pregnancy, see the Second Trimester Maternal Serum Screen.

 If you have chronic liver infection or damage and your AFP suddenly rises, or if it is very elevated, your healthcare practitioner will usually ask for a study to look at your liver, such as an ultrasound exam, a CT scan, an MRI scan, or a biopsy for histopathological evaluation of tumor tissues.
 The scans can usually spot liver cancers if they are present.
-Your healthcare practitioner may also order a blood test for des-gamma carboxy prothrombin (DCP), which is also known as prothrombin induced by vitamin K absence-II (PIVKA-II), to help detect liver cancer and monitor patients with hepatocellular carcinoma.
+Your healthcare practitioner may also order a blood test for des-gamma carboxy prothrombin (DCP), which is also known as prothrombin induced by vitamin K absence-II (PIVKA-II), to help detect and monitor liver cancer.